FinalProjectBalatro5004/minibalatro/balatro-web/README.md

 ## Game Mechanics

-### Bite/Ante System
+### Stage Value System

-- Players start with 100 chips and select a bite amount (10, 50, or 100)
+- Players start with 100 chips and select a Stage Value amount (10, 50, or 100)
-- The selected bite is deducted from their starting chips
+- The selected Stage Value is deducted from their starting chips
-- When completing a level, players earn 4x their bite amount
+- When completing a level, players earn 4x their Stage Value amount

 ### Hand Evaluation